clovellytech/http4s-modules/README.md

 * [@pauljamescleary](https://github.com/pauljamescleary) for the [scala-pet-store](https://github.com/pauljamescleary/scala-pet-store) teaching project.
 * [@estsauver](https://github.com/estsauver) for a pair coding session on this project when it was just starting.

+Try it out
+---
+An example project exists in `/example-server`, which aggregates all the modules into a single server.
+To run, execute `exampleServerJVM/reStart` in sbt.

 Get Started
 ---